Glodenox/wme-om/README.md

 After installing a userscript, you will be able to find it working on the site(s) specified.
 Do note that if you had the page open before installing the userscript, you will first need to refresh the page.

-GreaseMonkey and TamperMonkey will occasionally check for new versions of these scripts.
+TamperMonkey will occasionally check for new versions of these scripts.
 You will get a notification when a new version has been found and installed.

 ## Feedback and suggestions